sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 # Negotiation process overview

-One of the default Sharetribe transaction processes includes price negotiation dynamics.
-The same process enables both forward and reverse transaction flows.
+Sharetribe has a _default-negotiation_ transaction process that includes price negotiation dynamics.
+The same process enables both regular and reverse transaction flows.

-### **Forward transaction flow**
+### **Regular transaction flow**

-A forward transaction flow is another name for a traditional marketplace transaction flow.
-This happens on a marketplace when the provider posts a listing and customers can initiate a transaction against that listing.
+A regular transaction flow refers to a traditional marketplace transaction flow.
+This happens on a marketplace when the provider posts a listing and a customer can initiate a transaction against that listing.

-A transaction process supports the forward (or regular) flow when it has one or more initial transitions defined for the customer.
-When a transaction is initiated using a customer transition, it follows a forward transaction flow.
+A transaction process supports the regular flow when it has one or more initial transitions defined for the customer.
+When a transaction is initiated using a customer transition, it follows a regular transaction flow.

-The default negotiation process has one initial transition defined for a
+The _default-negotiation_ process has one initial transition defined for a customer:
-customer:

 ```clj
   {:name :transition/request-quote,